 This course is more difficult than A Level Maths, so you need to be a very keen mathematician, as well as a highly motivated learner.
 You will cover topics such as matrices, complex numbers and hyperbolic functions.
 You will experience a wide range of applied modules, including: mechanics, statistics, decision maths and numerical methods.

-In conjunction with the AS/A Level in Mathematics, this course will broaden your mathematical knowledge in preparation for studying a Mathematics or a Mathematics related degree at university.
+In conjunction with A Level Mathematics, this course will broaden your mathematical knowledge in preparation for studying a mathematics or a mathematics-related degree at university.

-Further Maths fits well with almost any combination of subjects and offers wide progression opportunities to university or careers.
-If you are considering a degree in mathematics, physics, engineering or computing at a highly competitive university you are strongly advised to study Further Mathematics.
+A Level Further Maths fits well with almost any combination of subjects and offers wide progression opportunities to university or employment.
+If you are considering a degree in mathematics, physics, engineering or computing, you are strongly advised to study A Level Further Maths.

 – Must meet overall entry criteria for A Level study

 – Average GCSE score of 5.5 or above